 I am interested in the contortion of reality into a not-quite-real imagery via photography, especially given that it is a medium which is often thought of to be, historically at least, more faithful than other formats.
 “The camera never lies”, and all that.
 Except…

-In 1893 (it pains me that this was only 96 years before I was born) Hannah Maynard’s Tea Time is proudly breaking every stereotypical notion that I had in my head of Victorian feminine values, and of the ‘truth’ of early photography: In this almost surreal multiple-exposure image, Maynard is hosting a tea party.
+In 1893, Hannah Maynard’s Tea Time is proudly breaking every stereotypical notion that I had in my head of Victorian feminine values, and of the ‘truth’ of early photography: In this almost surreal multiple-exposure image, Maynard is hosting a tea party.
 And serving at it… And attending it.
 All at once.